wultra/powerauth-crypto/docs/Advanced-Activation-Flows.md

 1. User is authenticated in Master Front-End Application and initiates the activation creation process:

    1. Master Front-End Application generates random activation OTP.
-   1. Master Front-End Application then asks PowerAuth server to create an activation using the init activation method ([`initActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/WebServices-Methods.md#method-initactivation), `commitPhase` parameter is set to `ON_KEY_EXCHANGE` and `activationOtp` parameter is specified).
+   1. Master Front-End Application then asks PowerAuth server to create an activation using the init activation method ([`initActivation`](https://github.com/wultra/powerauth-server/blob/develop/docs/WebServices-Methods.md#method-initactivation), `commitPhase` parameter is set to `ON_KEY_EXCHANGE` and the `activationOtp` value is set to previously generated OTP).
    1. Master Front-End Application then displays QR code, containing an activation code.
    1. At the same time, Master Front-End Application initiates the delivery of activation OTP.
 It's recommended to deliver such code via a dedicated out-of-band channel, for example, via SMS.